 At the end of the day, as much as the rules will help, it is best to find your own new methods and experiment with it.

 Hopefully, this information will provide you with an understanding of how to work out Major and Minor scales for any key including steps and half steps.
-If you found this helpful, please share it with anybody beginning music theory or who would like more information on the foundations of music to support their artistry.
+If you found this helpful, please share it with anybody beginning musical mode or music theory or who would like more information on the foundations of music to support their artistry.